UK pulls license of Chinese state-owned broadcaster CGTN - KESQ

 UK pulls license of Chinese state-owned broadcaster CGTN

-UK regulators have pulled the broadcasting license for China Global Television Network (CGTN).
+UK regulators have pulled the broadcasting license for China Global Television Network, or CGTN.

-Media regulator Ofcom said Thursday that it had withdrawn the channel’s license after an investigation “concluded that the license is wrongfully held by Star China Media Limited.”
+Media regulator Ofcom said Thursday that it had withdrawn the Chinese state-owned channel’s license after an investigation “concluded that the license is wrongfully held by Star China Media Limited.”

 Ofcom said that Star China Media Limited did not have “editorial responsibility” for the channel’s output, and therefore “does not meet the legal requirement of having control over the licensed service.”
 Star was acting as the distributor, rather than the provider of the news channel, it added.